ijcBIT/IJC-BIT_web/content/services/data_analysis/index.md

 ## Epitranscriptomics

-Similarly to epigenomic modifications, epitranscriptomic modifications are modifications to the transcriptome that do not alter the underlying RNA sequence.
-Studying these modifications allows insight into RNA biology, cellular processes and mechanism that can be important in disease.
+Similarly to epigenomic modifications, epitranscriptomic modifications are modifications of the transcriptome that do not alter the underlying RNA sequence.
+Studying these modifications allows insight into RNA biology, cellular processes and mechanism that can be important in development and disease.

 We mainly process data from infrared crosslinking Immunopreciptation(irCLIP) for the study of RNA-protein interactions.